Michael Brosseau Player Props: Brewers vs. Reds

-Michael Brosseau -- with a slugging percentage of .304 in his past 10 games, including no home runs) -- will be in action for the Milwaukee Brewers against the Cincinnati Reds, with Brandon Williamson on the mound, on June 2 at 5:10 PM ET.
+Michael Brosseau, carrying a .318 slugging percentage over his past 10 games, will be in action for the Milwaukee Brewers against the Cincinnati Reds June 5 at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Blue Jays.
+In his last game he had a hitless showing (0-for-3) against the Reds.

 Michael Brosseau Game Info & Props vs. the Reds